 Gospel Rescue Mission - Women & Women with Children Center

 Gospel Rescue Mission provides cost-free residential addiction recovery resources to chemically-dependent women struggling with homelessness, poverty, and joblessness.
 Through the teachings of Christ, residents receive life skills counseling on topics such as budgeting, parenting, relationships, conflict resolution, and more.
 Clients will also participate in individual and group counseling, accountability meetings, academic training, G.E.D. preparation, and community volunteer opportunities.
 Medical, dental, legal, and vocational assistance are available as well.

 Individual TherapyThis term describes one-on-one therapy, in which a patient and trained counselor, social worker, psychologist or psychiatrist meets privately with a patient to discuss challenges related to lifestyle, work, family and romantic relationships that may have contributed to the development of an addiction.

-Residential treatment programs provide housing (food and meals) in addition to treatment for substance abuse.
+Residential TreatmentResidential treatment programs provide housing (food and meals) in addition to treatment for substance abuse.
 Some facilities offer only short-term residential treatment, some offer only long-term treatment and others offer both, ranging from a few days to many months, based on patient needs.